 And this is where we find Maria.
 Ruminating about her potential future as a 40-year-old mother of four; With a potential melanoma on her neck; Who is patiently waiting for the results of her biopsy.

 December 3 finally arrived, and Maria is bracing herself to hear the results of her biopsy.

 The dermatologist tells her she has an invasive form of nodular melanoma and the cancer was already in stage 3.
 She needs an immediate scan and surgery to remove the melanoma.

-“This was the scariest moment of my life,” says Deborah.
+“This was the scariest moment of my life,” says Maria.
 “For months I had been hoping for the best, and now I am literally being told the worst.
 Suddenly I am making plans for my own funeral.
 These are not things that a 40-year-old should be doing.”

 The first step was to be admitted as a cancer patient at a local hospital to conduct a lymphoscintigraphy scan – a procedure where radioactive dye is injected into cancerous lesion which highlights the lymphatic tissue to determine where the tumour could spread.
 This would provide doctors with vital and necessary information prior to surgery.

 And, unfortunately, at the lowest moment in her life, the bureaucracy of the healthcare system decided to add salt to the skin cancer wound.
 Below is the typical process to being admitted at a cancer ward:

 - Doctor sends a fax referral to the cancer ward.

 - Cancer ward processes the new patient registration.

 - Patient is admitted and a patient file is opened.